LeonAdato/os_poor-tech-choices/readme.md

 ## Usage
 I've provided a PDF version just for viewing, plus a PPTX and ODP version that should at least get you started importing it into your slide tool of choice.

 What should become obvious fairly quickly is that the slides I've provided are just the skeleton of the talk.
-It's up to each user to fill in with the details of their "poor choice", the lesson(s) they learned, and how it ultimately turned out to be not such a bad choice after all.
+It's up to each user to fill in with the details of their "poor choice", the lesson(s) they learned, and how it ultimately turned out to be not such a poor choice after all.

 As I state at the top of the Abstracts document, you should free to use, modify, or ignore all, some, or none of what I've provided, as your personal style and tastes dictate.